EliseWindbloom/audio2vmd/README.md

 # Features
 - **Automatic Audio to VMD conversion**
   - Automatically creates a lip-synced VMD for MikuMikuDance/MikuMikuMoving from a audio file
+- **One-click installer**
+  - One-click installer batch file to install audio2vmd on your computer (may need more development)
+- **Optional GUI**
+  - Simple GUI interface to select audio files, change the settings of the config file, and run conversions.
 - **Audio file types**
   - Likely accepts all major audio file types for conversion.
 Will automatically convert them into wav files for this program and for MMD uses.
 - **Audio extraction from videos**